-I am originally from California, but completed my undergraduate studies at Arizona State University with my BA in Anthropology, focusing on the broad spectrum of environmental archaeology.
-I now am an ecological anthropologist and archaeologist that works at Amache, a Japanese-American internment camp.
-I examine the site and perceptions of Amache through a lens of resilience theory, social networks, resource usage, and the making of place, looking not only at the physical site itself but the relationships, developments, and ideas that temporally surround Amache.
+Salvador Valdez-Ono is a fourth-year PhD student whose research bridges ecological anthropology and archaeology.
+He earned his BA in Anthropology from Arizona State University, where he focused on the broad spectrum of environmental archaeology.
+Currently, he works at Amache, a Japanese-American internment camp, examining the site and its perceptions through the lens of resilience theory, resource usage, diaspora, social networks, and the making of place.
+His work considers not only the physical remains of Amache but also the relationships, developments, and ideas that temporally surround it.

 Areas of Interest